opentensor/old-docs/src/using_btcli.md

        └── my_first_hotkey (<ss58_address>)
 ```

-This shows the wallet addresses [ss58 encoded](https://docs.substrate.io/reference/address-formats/#:~:text=case%20L%20(l)-,Address%20type,address%20bytes%20that%20follow%20it.&text=Simple%20account%2Faddress%2Fnetwork%20identifier,directly%20as%20such%20an%20identifier.) for the coldkey and hotkey we created on the previous page.
-Using the wallet addresses of others or your own wallets, you can send TAO using ```btcli transfer```.
+This shows the wallet addresses of the public keys associated with your cold and hot keys.
+The address are [ss58 encoded](https://docs.substrate.io/reference/address-formats/#:~:text=case%20L%20(l)-,Address%20type,address%20bytes%20that%20follow%20it.&text=Simple%20account%2Faddress%2Fnetwork%20identifier,directly%20as%20such%20an%20identifier) which is a compact representation of the keys.
+If you want to transfer TAO or recieve it, you can specify this address as the destination when performing ```btcli transfer```, while using the [website wallet](www.bittensor.com), or other community tool.
 ```bash
 btcli transfer --wallet.name YOUR_WALLET_NAME --dest DESTINATION_SS58_ADDRESS --amount AMOUNT_IN_TAO
 ```

-To inspect the balances of wallets you can use ```btcli inspect```.
+Btcli can also be used to inspect the balances of wallets you have made ```btcli inspect```.
 ```bash
 btcli inspect --wallet.name YOUR_WALLET_NAME
 ```